menacit/logging_course/00-course_intro.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% George N (CC BY 2.0)" -->
 ## Free as in beer and speech
 Is anything unclear?
 Got ideas for improvements?
-Don't fancy the animals in the slides?
+Don't fancy the images in the slides?

 Create an issue or submit a pull request to
 [the repository on Github](https://github.com/menacit/logging\_course)!